Classic 4-Day Inca Trail to Machu Picchu 2027

 • No middlemen pricing.
 Online aggregators routinely add 25–60% on top of operator rates.
 We sell at source.

-• Small groups, never more than 10 hikers, with one certified bilingual guide per 8 hikers (assistant guide above that).
+• Small groups, never more than 10 hikers, with one certified bilingual guide per 8 hikers and an assistant guide for larger groups.

 • Ethical porter team.
-Strict 20 kg weight cap (15 kg group gear + 5 kg personal), above-minimum wages, full thermal gear and medical insurance, all under our Quechua-community welfare commitment.
+Strict 20 kg weight cap (15 kg of group gear plus 5 kg of personal gear), above-minimum wages, full thermal gear, and medical insurance, all under our Quechua-community welfare commitment.

 • TripAdvisor-rated with hundreds of verified reviews (see reviews).

-• 2026 & 2027 permits are guaranteed at booking — we hold inventory the day permits release.
+• 2026 and 2027 permits guaranteed at booking — we secure inventory as soon as permits are released.

 What Makes This Trek Different from the Alternatives